 Steps of how it works:

-Below is an example from General Electric (GE)’s 2017 financial statements.
-As you can see in the screenshot, GE declared a dividend per common share or $0.84 in 2017, $0.93 in 2016, and $0.92 in 2015.
+Below is an example from General Electric’s (GE)’s 2017 financial statements.
+As you can see in the screenshot, GE declared a dividend per common share of $0.84 in 2017, $0.93 in 2016, and $0.92 in 2015.

 This figure can be compared to Earnings per Share (EPS) from continuing operations and Net Earnings for the same time periods.

 Managers of corporations have several types of distributions they can make to the shareholders.
 The two most common types are dividends and share buybacks.
 A share buyback is when a company uses cash on the balance sheet to repurchase shares in the open market.
 This has two effects.

-When a company pays a divided it has no impact on the Enterprise Value of the business.
+When a company pays a dividend, it has no impact on the Enterprise Value of the business.
 However, it does lower the Equity Value of the business by the value of the dividend that’s paid out.

-In financial modeling, it’s important to have a solid understanding of how a divided payment impacts a company’s balance sheet, income statement, and cash flow statement.
+In financial modeling, it’s important to have a solid understanding of how a dividend payment impacts a company’s balance sheet, income statement, and cash flow statement.
 In CFI’s financial modeling course, you’ll learn how to link the statements together so that any dividends paid flow through all the appropriate accounts.